Multilevel Monte Carlo simulation for VIX options in the rough Bergomi model: Time discretization

 as $n \to \infty$. \end{prop}

 \begin{rem} Proposition \ref{prop:strong:Lp:error} holds for any value of $H$ in $(0,1)$. \end{rem}

 It is interesting to notice that the upper bound $\cO\left(\frac{1}{n}\right)$ on the strong rate of convergence of the rectangle scheme does not depend on the fractional index $H$; the dependence with respect to $H$ is only seen at the level of a more accurate quadrature method such as the trapezoidal scheme in \eqref{eq:estimate:lp:error:trapezoidal}. \begin{rem} For comparison, the strong discretization error for the spot asset price $\dd S_t = S_t \, \sqrt{V_t} \, \dd Z_t$ is highly dependent on the value of $H$ in a model with instantaneous variance $V_t$ driven by a fractional process with H\"older regularity index $H$.
-Here $Z$ denotes a standard Brownian motion. \citet{neuenkirch2016order} show that an Euler--Maruyama scheme for $S$ based on $n$ discretization points has a strong error of order $\cO\Big(\frac{1}{n^H}\Big)$ when $V_t = e^{X_t}$ and $X$ is a fractional Ornstein--Uhlenbeck process. \citet{bayer2020weak} show that the weak error is $\cO\Big(\frac{1}{n^{H+\frac 12}}\Big)$ for payoffs $\varphi(S_T)$ with $\varphi \in \cC_b^p$ and $p= \lceil \frac 1H \rceil$ in the rough Bergomi model for the couple $(S_t, V_t)$, that is when $V_t = e^{X_t^t}$ and $X_t^u$ is defined in \eqref{def:sde:X_T}. \end{rem}
+Here $Z$ denotes a standard Brownian motion. \citep{neuenkirch2016order} show that an Euler--Maruyama scheme for $S$ based on $n$ discretization points has a strong error of order $\cO\Big(\frac{1}{n^H}\Big)$ when $V_t = e^{X_t}$ and $X$ is a fractional Ornstein--Uhlenbeck process.
+Concerning weak errors, \citep{bayer2020weak} show that the weak error is $\cO\Big(\frac{1}{n^{H+\frac 12}}\Big)$ for payoffs $\varphi(S_T)$ with $\varphi \in \cC_b^p$ and $p= \lceil \frac 1H \rceil$ in a Gaussian stochastic volatility model where $V_t = X_t^t$ and $X_t^u$ is defined in \eqref{def:sde:X_T}. \end{rem}

 Our next result is the exact asymptotics of the $L^{2}$ strong error for the rectangle scheme, which shows that the strong rate of convergence is precisely $\frac 1n$.
 This result is additionally corroborated by some numerical experiments we present in the next section, which also provide numerical evidence that the strong rate of the trapezoidal scheme is precisely $\frac 1{n^{1+H}}$ (Figure \ref{fig:strong:weak:error}).